ripplearc/ripplearc.github.io/_posts/2017-12-23-iOS-UI-Scrollling-Album.md

     }
 }
 ```
-Run the app, everthing looks great except the cell doesn't stop exactly at its center.
+Run the app one more time, everthing looks great except the cell doesn't stop exactly at its center.
 We therefore has to translate the cell when it is being unfolded by changing the offset value:

 :pencil2: `ThumbnailMasterFlowLayout.swift`
 ```swift